doctrine/phpcr-odm-documentation/en/reference/basic-mapping.rst

     If you need specific timezone handling you have to handle this in your domain, converting all the values back and forth from UTC.
-    There is also a :doc:`cookbook entry <../cookbook/working-with-datetime>` on working with datetimes that gives hints for implementing multi timezone applications.
+    There is also a `cookbook entry in the ORM documentation <http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/working-with-datetime.html>`_ on working with datetimes that gives hints for implementing multi timezone applications.